• Free shipping on all orders

 Uses

-The American Maine Coon is a popular cat breed that many people keep as pets.
+The American Maine Coon is a popular cat breed that many keep as pets.
 These big, fluffy cats are good hunters and are often chosen for their ability to hunt mice.
-These cats are often kept on farms to keep rodent populations under control.
+They frequently help farmers keep rodent populations under control.

 What Are the Differences Between European Maine Coons & American Maine Coons?